 Set out in this fashion, a number of things become a bit clearer.
 Firstly, all the so-called New Wave films have literary antecedents, but, more noticeably, very recent literary antecedents (the normal gap between publication/first production and film release is 2-3 years); secondly, the literary impetus had run its course by 1960; and thirdly, the first film (Room at the Top, right) was in 1959, the last (what I mean by that I'll come on to) in 1963 - four short years.

 So what's the connection?
 Why include these films and not others?
-There's only 10 films there; I've read dozens of
+There's only 10 films listed above; I've read dozens

 there?
 On that basis you have to have, as a bare minimum, Saturday Night and Sunday Morning, Room at the Top, A Kind of Loving, A Taste of Honey, The Loneliness of the Long

 Distance Runner and This Sporting Lilfe.
 That leaves the two John Osborne play adaptations (Look Back In Anger and The Entertainer) which normally get included

 (they are in Robert Murphy's chapter on this area of filmmaking in his book, and see below on Peter Hutchings' article) but I'll be honest and admit that I don't know these films very well, simply

 because they don't appeal to me, perhaps because I don't as a rule of thumb like films adapted from plays; in fact, I'm not sure that I've even seen Look Back in Anger properly...

 Billy Liar is, for me, a very different film, that needs to be discussed more as a precursor to Swinging London films, and The L-Shaped Room rarely gets included as a New Wave film, perhaps because it's set in London.